curry-packages/curry-interface/README.md

 The module `CurryInterface.Pretty` contains pretty-printing operations for interfaces, parameterized with various options.
-These are used in the tool `curry-showinterface`, generated when isntalling this package, to print the interface of a Curry module.
+These are used in the tool `curry-showinterface`, generated when installing this package, to print the interface of a Curry module.
+This tool is used in Curry REPLs to implement the command `:interface`.